afruizc/relayServer/README.md

 can not reach each other (because of NAT or firewall issues).
 What do you do?
 You come to this wonderful repo and use our wonderful RelayServer!

-Our relayServer accepts relayRequests from servers that want all their traffic router through us.
-To use the relay server do:
+Our relayServer accepts requests from servers that want all their traffic sent through it.
+To use the relay server:

     ./relayServer <port>
     ./serverPorgram <relayHost> <relayPort>